ezsystems/commerce-documentation/docs/user_manual/shop_administration/manage_users.md

 ![](img/users_menu.png)

-The **eCommerce** tab is User content view contains an overview of the user's orders and active baskets.
+The **eCommerce** tab in User content view contains an overview of the user's orders and active baskets.

 ![](img/user_detaild_view.png)